 Wide range of the Workshops Director’s experience

-Francis is unusually well qualified for this inclusive approach not only because of his experience as a practicing artist and teacher but also as a result of his involvement in scientific research at the University of Stirling, Scotland.
+Francis is unusually well qualified for this inclusive approach not only because of his long experience as a practicing artist and teacher but also as a result of his involvement in scientific research at the University of Stirling, Scotland.
 In his capacity as an artist, he has delved deeply into most aspects of the use of colour in paintings.
 As a teacher, after early experience of evening classes, he has taught in Art Schools and University Art Departments at all levels from Foundation to Postgraduate.
 As a scientist, his focus has been on how people use their eyes when drawing and painting, with particular emphasis on the creative potential of different ways of looking.

 The power of the ideas

 The ideas that emerged from this research are wide ranging and powerful, and they have proved their value in providing practical help to painting and drawing students of all levels of achievement.
 Their strength lies in their capacity, first, to provide explanations for universally experienced difficulties and, then, to show how to overcome them.
-This two-pronged approach has opened up all sorts of exciting new insights into that have enabled students to draw and paint either more accurately or more freely, or both together.
+This two-pronged approach has opened up a range of exciting new insights that have enabled students to draw and paint either more accurately or more freely, or both together.

 Special knowledge of colour